alexperronnet/gatsby-starter-vanilla/README.md

 # [Gatsby Starter Vanilla](https://gatsby-starter-vanilla.netlify.app)

-A clean vanilla starter with the essentials for Gatsby.
+A vanilla starter with the essentials for Gatsby.
 No surcharge, only what you need to get started.
 So you can add only the dependencies which are useful for you.

 [See demo](https://gatsby-starter-vanilla.netlify.app)